-A new, promising approach called Targeted Muscle Reinnervation (TMR), involves applying nerve transfers.
-It is performed primarily to improve control of a upper limb prosthesis.
-However, studies showed that TMR may also provide long lasting relief from neuroma pain.
+A new, promising approach called Targeted Muscle Reinnervation (TMR) involves applying nerve transfers.
+It is performed primarily to improve control of an upper limb prosthesis.
+However, studies showed that TMR may also provide long-lasting relief from neuroma pain.
 More studies are needed to determine the long-term effectiveness of this approach.

 There is no single perfect treatment guaranteed to cure neuroma or the pain associated with it.
 Until now, medical research is still trying to find more definitive ways to prevent and provide lasting relief from this occurrence.

 As with other conditions, it is important to recognize that not every amputee’s journey towards finding the right treatment is the same.
 Listen to your body, observe, communicate how you feel, and work closely with your medical team to determine what treatment, or combination of treatments, is best for you.
 With your vigilance, the support of your doctors, prosthetist, and the right treatment, there is hope in finding lasting relief from neuroma pain.